WellSpaceApp/WellSpace/PRIVACY_POLICY.md

 **What We Do Not Collect**

-WellSpace does not collect location data, device identifiers, IP addresses, browsing history, cookie tracking data, or any information beyond what is listed above.
+WellSpace does not directly collect location data, device identifiers, IP addresses, browsing history, or cookie tracking data.
+However, our third-party infrastructure providers (Google Firebase and GitHub Pages) may automatically log IP addresses as part of standard server operations.

 ---